-For the Planning & Zoning Commission, Republicans Richard Wilson with 3,349 votes and Brian Cummings with 3,734 claimed the two open seats while incumbent Democrat James Giulietti lost with 2,115 votes.
+For the Planning & Zoning Commission, Republicans Richard Wilson with 3,349 votes and Brian Cummings with 3,734 and incumbent Democrat James Giulietti with 2,115 votes were seated.

 Zoning Board of Appeals incumbents Republican Donald Clark with 3,444 votes and Democrat Albert Wambolt with 1,699 votes will be re-elected.
 Alternate candidates Republican Andrew Gorry with 3,435 votes and incumbents Democrat Kenneth Quick with 1,897 votes and Republican Carolyn Yaccarino with 3,867 votes also earned a seat.

 For Board of Police Commissioners, incumbent Democrat Marc Calafiore with 1,962 votes and Republican Robin Wilson with 3,127 votes were re-elected.

 For Board of Fire Commissioners, incumbent Republican Mary Jane Mulligan with 2,161 votes and Democrat Jennifer Caldwell with 1,647 votes beat out write-in candidate and incumbent Democrat Peter Criscuolo, who had 1,309 votes.

 Editor's note: An earlier version of this story incorrectly stated that Democrat James Giulietti was not re-elected to the Planning & Zoning Commission.